nanomq/nanomq/docs/en_US/bridges/introduction.md

 ## [AWS IoT Core Bridging](./aws-iot-core-bridge.md)

 [AWS IoT Core](https://docs.aws.amazon.com/zh_cn/iot/latest/developerguide/protocols.html) is one of the widely used public cloud IoT services in Europe and the United States.
 However, because it is not fully aligned with the standard MQTT protocol and does not support QoS 2 messages, standard MQTT SDKs are not seamlessly compatible.
 AWS IoT Core bridging is now built into NanoMQ to help users address compatibility issues.
+AWS IoT Core Data Bridge is not compatible with other special/advanced bridging features and only provides a bidirectional data channel for standard MQTT.